veronicavaldez/Backend-Template-Training/README.md

 Imogine is designed for musicians, producers, digital artists, and creative tech enthusiasts, as well as students and educators interested in exploring the intersection of music and AI.
 It also appeals to accessibility advocates looking for new ways to make music production more inclusive through gesture-based interaction.

 ### User Needs Addressed
-	- Accessibility & Inclusivity – Provides an intuitive, hands-free way to create music, making it easier for users with mobility impairments or those unfamiliar with traditional instruments.
+- Accessibility & Inclusivity: Provides an intuitive, hands-free way to create music, making it easier for users with mobility impairments or those unfamiliar with traditional instruments.
-	- Innovation & Creativity – Allows musicians and producers to experiment with unique, AI-enhanced sounds using body movements instead of traditional controls.
+- Innovation & Creativity: Allows musicians and producers to experiment with unique, AI-enhanced sounds using body movements instead of traditional controls.
-	- Simplicity & Engagement – Removes the complexity of DAWs (Digital Audio Workstations) by offering a playful, real-time way to manipulate pitch, harmonies, and effects through hand gestures.
+- Simplicity & Engagement: Removes the complexity of DAWs (Digital Audio Workstations) by offering a playful, real-time way to manipulate pitch, harmonies, and effects through hand gestures.
-	- Educational Value – Introduces students and tech enthusiasts to the world of AI-driven music production, computer vision, and gesture-based interfaces in an interactive way.
+- Educational Value: Introduces students and tech enthusiasts to the world of AI-driven music production, computer vision, and gesture-based interfaces in an interactive way.

 ## Purpose & Problem Statement
 ### Solution & Usefulness